-In order to explain RO technology, we first have to consider the natural process of osmosis.
+In order to explain Reverse osmosis technology, we first have to consider the natural process of osmosis.
 In nature, osmosis occurs when a semi permeable membrane separates a dilute solution and a concentrated solution.
 This membrane only allows water to pass through it while retaining everything else.
 Water will naturally flow from the dilute solution to the concentrated one until an equilibrium point is reached where both sides have the same concentration.

 In RO, the reserve process is performed, hence the name.
 Pressure is applied to the concentrated solution in order to force water through a custom-designed semi permeable membrane.
 Salts, organic compounds and microorganisms are retained while pure water is filtered out.
 The spent concentrated solution – called reject – is usually drained out.

-In a typical install, RO is used in combination with sediment & carbon filtration.
+In a typical install, Reverse osmosis is used in combination with sediment & carbon filtration.
 This prefiltration step is necessary in order to remove silt, sand, chlorine and other chemicals that may shorten the life of the RO membrane.
 Water is then pressurized and passed through the RO membrane to produce almost pure water.

 Some systems add a secondary carbon filter and a UV lamp to remove any trace chemicals and kill any micro-organisms that might escape filtration by the RO unit.
 In addition, a water softener is an important pre-requisite to RO.

-The irony of RO is that after all this effort to remove so much, we often have to add TDS (total dissolved solids) back in to the ingredient water, in order to achieve the proper extraction as RO water has little to no conductivity.
+The irony of Reverse osmosis is that after all this effort to remove so much, we often have to add TDS (total dissolved solids) back in to the ingredient water, in order to achieve the proper extraction as RO water has little to no conductivity.
 Without adequate mineral content, there will not be adequate extraction.
 Ironically enough, high TDS and low TDS both inhibit proper extraction.
 Adding TDS back is achieved by the addition of a calcite feeder.
 This is an inexpensive feeder to purchase and maintain.

 RO works well in applications where you need smaller volumes of high quality water.
 RO should remove about 98% of the incoming minerals from the water.
 The original investment for RO equipment is higher than softeners and the cost per gallon of water is more.
 You have to remember that it takes water to make water with RO which means you could be throwing away 3-4 gallons of water to make one gallon of RO.
 Then also figure in the sewer charge to get rid of that water and the power requirements to run the RO pumps.